 Course Add/Drop Policy

 Students may add and drop classes during the designated Add/Drop period for each term.
 The last date for adding and dropping classes for each term are listed in the Academic Calendar published by the Registrar and available online at www.saintpeters.edu/academic-calendar.
 Separate dates may be established for classes that do not follow the normal start/end schedule.
 Students who drop courses during the designated Add/Drop period will receive full (100%) refunds for those courses.
 Students with Financial Aid should be cautioned that dropping courses may affect their eligibility status and Financial Aid award amounts.
-Students may add and drop classes via Student Planning (for day students) and SPIRIT Online (for evening students).
+Students must use Student Planning to add or drop courses.

 Students are strongly cautioned against dropping classes indiscriminately, as doing so may affect eligibility for Financial Aid and scholarships, registration in other courses, full-time status, and overall degree progress.